How to Use a TV as a Second Monitor

 STEP 2 Determine if You Need an Adapter

 • Determine whether you’ll need an adapter or not.
+The most common TV input is HDMI.
 If your computer/laptop and television have the same port type (HDMI, DVI, etc), you won’t be needing an adapter.
 Otherwise, you should be able to find the correct adapter at any major online vendor.

 STAT: Although they use the same connectors, Thunderbolt-3 and USB-C are two separate connectors.
 The same is true of the older Thunderbolt-2 and its more generic implementation as Mini DisplayPort.
 Thunderbolt cables of either generation can be identified by the logo above the port and on the connectors.